Mos3aB696/Mos3aB696/README.md

   - Cross-browser compatibility

 ### [Simple Shell](https://github.com/Mos3aB696/simple_shell)
-A custom Unix shell written in **C** that acts as a command-line interpreter.
+A custom Unix shell is written in **C** that acts as a command-line interpreter.
 This project enhances my understanding of Unix system calls, process management, and signal handling.

 - **Key Features:**
   - Command execution in interactive and non-interactive modes